MicrosoftDocs/power-platform/power-platform/developer/cli/reference/catalog.md

 -->
 # pac catalog

-(Preview) Commands for working with Catalog in Power Platform
+Commands for working with Catalog in Power Platform

 [!INCLUDE [catalog-intro](includes/catalog-intro.md)]